 Bake immediately (350°F), until a straw run into it can be withdrawn clean.

 This lemon sponge cake is especially nice for Charlotte Russe, being so light and porous in texture.

 Now, you can make homemade dessert cakes that are especially delicious, just as though Grandma made them.
 These cakes were created by the world's best-known cookbook authors from previous generations.

 Lemon cakes have been popular since the days of Queen Elizabeth the First, and they are still loved for their taste and enjoyed on any occasion.

-I've tasted cake-mix cakes over the years, but I believe an old fashioned homemade cake baked from scratch and flavored with the juice and rind of a real lemon is still the best for its freshness of flavor.
+I've tasted cake-mix cakes over the years, but I believe a homemade cake baked from scratch and flavored with the juice and rind of a real lemon is still the best for its freshness of flavor.

 Choose one of the old fashioned lemon cake recipes and bake a special treat for yourself and your loved ones today.